PTSD and Veteran Disability Compensation and Pension

 Part 1: What is PTSD?

-Post-traumatic stress disorder (PTSD) is a mental health condition that is commonly misunderstood and underestimated by the VA.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) classifies PTSD as a trauma and stressor-related disorder.
 PTSD is described by the DSM-V as "re-experiencing an extremely traumatic event (called the stressor), usually accompanied by increased arousal, nightmares, flashbacks, and difficulty sleeping, concentrating, and remembering."

 PTSD is diagnosed based on criteria that look at different types of symptoms.
 There are four different groups of symptoms that PTSD diagnostic criteria take into account.
 These four groups and examples of each type of symptom include:

 - Intrusion Symptoms: nightmares related to the traumatic event, flashbacks, intrusive thoughts or memories, psychological and physical reactivity to reminders of the traumatic event.